A tax rebate is available for super contributions made on behalf of low-income spouses.

-Under this new compassionate ground of release, eligible individuals will be able to access as a lump sum, up to $10,000 of their superannuation entitlements before 1 July 2020, and a further $10,000 from 1 July 2020 (but subject to the six-month time frame noted below).
+Under this compassionate ground of release, eligible individuals were able to access as a lump sum of up to $10,000 of their superannuation entitlements before 1 July 2020, and a further $10,000 from 1 July 2020 (but subject to the six-month time frame noted below).

-Eligible individuals who are looking to access their superannuation entitlements under the above new ground of release will be able to apply directly to the ATO through the myGov website (at www.my.gov.au) and certify that the above eligibility criteria is satisfied.
+Eligible individuals who were looking to access their superannuation entitlements under the above ground of release were able to apply directly to the ATO through the myGov website (at www.my.gov.au) and certify that the above eligibility criteria are satisfied.

-An individual will be able to apply for early release of their superannuation entitlements from mid-April 2020.
-However, note that no application may be made after the end of the period of six months from the day on which the new compassionate ground of release commences.
+An individual was able to apply for early release of their superannuation entitlements from mid-April 2020.
+However, note that no application could be made after the end of the period of six months from the day on which the new compassionate ground of release commenced.

-Lump sum superannuation withdrawals under this new compassionate ground of release will not be taxable to the recipient (i.e., they will be tax-free), and, according to the Government, the amount withdrawn will not affect Centrelink or Veteran’s Affairs payments.
+Lump sum superannuation withdrawals under this new compassionate ground of release were not taxable to the recipient (i.e., were tax-free), and the amount withdrawn did not affect Centrelink or Veteran’s Affairs payments.

 Significant tax savings can be achieved via salary sacrificing additional superannuation contributions or by including fringe benefits within your salary package.

 Importantly, salary sacrificing arrangements must be put in place prior to the period of service to be effective from a taxation point of view.